curvegrid/go-ethereum-wiki/RPC-PUB-SUB.md

 ## newHeads
 Fires a notification each time a new header is appended to the chain, including chain reorganizations.
 Users can use the bloom filter to determine if the block contains logs that are interested to them.

+In case of a chain reorganization the subscription will emit all new headers for the new chain.
+Therefore the subscription can emit multiple headers on the same height.

 ### Example
 ```
     >> {"id": 1, "method": "eth_subscribe", "params": ["newHeads"]}